helloguo/notes/WebJobs.md

 The `QueueTrigger` attribute binds the inputText parameter to the value of the queue message.
 And the `Blob` attribute binds a `TextWriter` object to a blob named "blobname" in a container named "containername"."[2]

 As we can see from above sample code, an instance `JobHost host` is created first.
 Then `host` calls `RunAndBlock()`.
-We will analysis how this works, especially focus on how the funtion `ProcessQueueMessage()` is invoked.
+We will analyze how this works, especially focus on how the funtion `ProcessQueueMessage()` is invoked.

 We can see this path: `RunAndBlock()`->`Start()`->`StartAsync()`->`StartAsyncCore(cancellationToken)`->`EnsureHostInitializedAsync(cancellationToken)` as shown in following sample code, which is from source code [src/Microsoft.Azure.WebJobs.Host/JobHost.cs](https://github.com/Azure/azure-webjobs-sdk/blob/dev/src/Microsoft.Azure.WebJobs.Host/JobHost.cs).